 Diffuse iris melanomas in cats can look like freckles on the iris that gradually get darker over time.
 In the image, you can see what an iris melanoma could look like in cats.

-Natural Treatment for Skin Cancer in Cats
+Natural product for Skin Cancer in Cats

 Often, the most common treatment recommended for feline skin cancer is surgery to remove the tumor.
 Sometimes, though, it can be difficult to remove all the cancerous cells, and recurrence is a big concern for many pet parents.

-If you need more information, or are interested in some advice on treatment options for your pet, we are always here to help.
+If you need more information, or are interested in some advice on options for your pet, we are always here to help.
 Please feel free to call, email, or web chat with us any time so we can see how we can help!

 We encourage you to fill out our Free Consultation form and share this article with friends and family so they can be informed too!